-Options exist for faculty to be assigned or to apply for reassigned time.
-The potential purposes for reassigned time can be wide-ranging, but will normally be related to the three areas of teaching effectiveness, scholarship and related professional activities and service to the Collège, or administrative responsibilities as described in this section.
-All individual or departmental/program requests for reassigned time, whether for a semester, year, or longer, must be submitted to the Provost and may be approved at his or her discretion.
-All such reassignments will be documented in an appointment letter describing the assignment and its duration.
+1. Options exist for faculty to be assigned or to apply for reassigned time.
+The potential purposes for reassigned time can be wide-ranging, but will normally be related to the three areas of teaching effectiveness, scholarship and related professional activities and service to the College, or administrative responsibilities as described in this section.
+All individual or departmental/program requests for reassigned time, whether for a semester, year, or longer, must be submitted to the Provost and may be approved, in consultation with the Department Chair and Dean, at his or her discretion.
+All such reassignments will be documented in an appointment or reappointment letter describing the assignment and its duration.
 The KSCEA President shall receive a copy of each letter of reassignment.